 2. Falling in love with a certain model

 This is a big blunder to make in two ways.
 First, since you’ve decided on a GoGoWagon LTE or something similar, the salesman will almost certainly figure out and become less flexible on price.
-(Does he know you’ll buy it if you’re licking the paint off of it?…he already knows.)
+(Does he know you’ll Purchasing A Car if you’re licking the paint off of it?…he already knows.)

 Second, it narrows your attention to options that are less costly and better for you.
 Perhaps the BooBooHatch GLR is quicker/better to drive and far more cost-effective.
 You won’t know if you’re set on the GoGoWagon unless you try it out first.